Chenoa, Illinois: Historical landmarks

 A crumbling rail station in Chenoa.
 The depot has since been torn down, apparently during fall 2009.

 The Matthew T. Scott House was built as a home for Matthew T. Scott, who promoted and developed much of the surrounding area.
 It is closely associated with many events in the history of Chenoa.
-What appears today to be one building, is in fact, a blending of two structures.
-The oldest part is, at the rear of the house, was built in 1855, as a post and beam I-cottage.
+What appears today to be one building is, in fact, a blending of two structures.
+The oldest part is at the rear of the house and was built in 1855 as a post and I-beam cottage.
 The more formal front of the house was added in 1863 and is a true balloon frame structure built around a central hall with an impressive staircase.
 The foundation of both is of Joliet dolomite.
-In addition to Matthew T. Scott, the home was the scene of many family events.
 It was here that the first Adlai E. Stevenson I (1835–1914), who held many important government positions and would become the 23rd Vice President of the United States from 1893 to 1897, courted Scott's sister-in-law, Letitia Green; their wedding took place in this house in 1866.

-By 1980 the house was in poor condition and seemed likely to be demolished.
+By 1980, the house was in poor condition and seemed likely to be demolished.
 It was then bought and restored by Mrs. Elizabeth Stevenson Ives, a great niece of Matthew T. Scott.
 In 1982 it was placed on the National Register of Historic Places.